 I have just been reading about the excellent Japanese word “tsundoku”, which essentially means buying books only to let them pile up unread.
-This is such a common affliction I’m surprised the term hasn’t entered the English language.
+This is such a common sickness I’m surprised the term hasn’t more thoroughly penetrated the English language.

-My own case is instructive: When I moved in with my wife, our two libraries were combined, opening up an entire other set of groaning shelves to me.
+I myself have a bad case: When my wife and I first combined our libraries, an entire new set of groaning shelves were opened up to me.
 Murakamis; Mitchells, Mishimas, among many others.
 It didn’t stop me.
 I read some, and kept on buying books.

 Every Christmas, parents and friends bought me enough books to easily last me until the following year; It didn’t stop me.
 I read some, read some of my wife’s – and kept buying books.

 I joined my local library, which has a weirdly good selection of modern scifi and kids’ books.
 It didn’t stop me.
 I borrowed some, I read the Christmas books and my wife’s books, and I kept buying books.